About Us

 Mission

-The mission of the South Side Community Art Center is to conserve, preserve and promote the legacy and future of African American art and artists while educating the community on the value of art and culture.
+The mission of the South Side Community Art Center is to conserve, preserve and promote the legacy and future of Black art and artists while educating the community on the value of art and culture.

 Historical Timeline